MiaadZ/naive-bayes-classifier/README.md

 ### Discription

-Excel file contains rows and columns which are features and labels which can be modified.
+Excel file contains rows and columns which are features and labels and can be modified.

 ### Example